6.4 Aerial-Ground Fusion

 Verify RTK is Fixed before starting the scan

-In LixelGO, confirm satellite status is Fixed (not Float, not Single Point) and that you have at least 10 valid satellites.
+In the companion app, confirm satellite status is Fixed (not Float, not Single Point) and that you have at least 10 valid satellites.
 Set the coordinate system to WGS84.
 The drone must also be set to WGS84.
 Do not begin scanning until RTK is Fixed.
 L2 Pro RTK uses the optional add-on module.

-Scan the site following standard L2 Pro technique
+Scan the site following standard technique, watching the live cloud

 Scan the full project area normally.
 Maintain RTK Fixed status throughout as much of the scan as possible, particularly in and around the fusion point areas.
 If RTK signal is lost under cover or inside structures, the fusion point areas must be covered with Fixed RTK.

-At each fusion point, complete 2 loop closures within 2 meters of the location
+At each fusion point, complete 2 loop closures within 6.5 to 10 ft of the location

-When your scanning path brings you to each fusion point location, make 2 distinct loops around the point, each staying within 2 meters of the takeoff/landing spot.
+When your scanning path brings you to each fusion point location, center the scan on the point and make 2 distinct loops around it, each staying within 6.5 to 10 ft of the takeoff/landing spot.
 Walk the loops at different heights if the area allows.
 These loops create the dense, geometrically constrained ground data at the exact location the drone will capture from above.

 If you arrive at the fusion point from one direction and leave in the same direction without completing the loops, the scan data at that point will not be sufficiently constrained for reliable fusion alignment.